 Chikungunya virus is transmitted to people through mosquito bites.
 Mosquitoes become infected when they feed on a person already infected with the virus.

-How chikungunya spreads
+How does chikungunya spread?

-Studies have shown that epidemics on the islands of Indian Ocean were related to a strain of CHIKV along with an envelope protein gene (E1-A226V).
-Going on the same line, researchers from University of Texas Medical Branch found out that envelope protein genes are directly responsible for the spreading of chikungunya virus to new vectors.
+Studies have shown that epidemics on the islands of the Indian Ocean were related to a strain of CHIKV along with an envelope protein gene (E1-A226V).
+Going on the same line, researchers from the University of Texas Medical Branch found out that envelope protein genes are directly responsible for the spreading of the chikungunya virus to new vectors.
 According to them, this is the main reason why these viruses are mostly found in an area that lacks the typical vector mosquito.

 Aedes aegypti, popularly known as the yellow fever mosquito is a primary vector for spreading chikungunya to humans.
 It breeds in non-portable water and is an aggressive day time biter.
-CHIKV is also spread by mosquitoes such as Aedes albopictus (Asian tiger mosquito) and the other forest dwelling mosquito species.
+CHIKV is also spread by mosquitoes such as Aedes albopictus (Asian tiger mosquito) and the other forest-dwelling mosquito species.

-Even though an infected person cannot directly transmit CHIKV to other persons but humans are the major reservoir of chikungunya virus for mosquitoes.
+Even though an infected person cannot directly transmit CHIKV to other persons but humans are the major reservoir of the chikungunya virus for mosquitoes.
 This virus illness is spread from one person to the other when a mosquito first bites an infected person and then goes on to bite other uninfected people.

-Read more articles on Chikungunya Causes
+Read more articles on Other Diseases

 All possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; however Onlymyhealth.com does not take any liability for the same.
 Using any information provided by the website is solely at the viewers’ discretion.
 In case of any medical exigencies/ persistent health issues, we advise you to seek a qualified medical practitioner before putting to use any advice/tips given by our team or any third party in form of answers/comments on the above mentioned website.